 Listen to the related podcast episode for this post.

 It is now easier than ever before to sell products online and nearly everyone is doing it.
 E-commerce is one of the biggest drivers of revenue for modern businesses and the technology behind it continues to improve.
 The biggest barrier to entry for someone starting out is creating the infrastructure for their supply chain.
 Managing buying materials from suppliers, managing inventory, and shipping are some of the main considerations that come to mind.
-However, with dropshipping it is no longer necessary to have your own supply chain.
+However, with dropshipping, it is no longer necessary to have your own supply chain.
 Let someone else do it for you!

 What is Dropshipping?

 Dropshipping, in its simplest terms, is the process of having someone else produce and ship your products.
-Of course, this become very enticing to e-commerce shop owners because they do not have to worry about where to store inventory and running to the UPS store to ship products.
+Of course, this becomes very enticing to e-commerce shop owners because they do not have to worry about where to store inventory and running to the UPS store to ship products.
 Every part of the supply chain is offloaded to someone else.

 It is important to note that dropshipping providers come in all shapes and sizes.
 For example, some may require an initial purchase of products to create an inventory reserve that they can ship from.
 Amazon uses a form of dropshipping where sellers can send their inventory to be managed by Amazon.
-When a product is ordered from the seller on Amazon’s website the company ships to product through their incredibly fast and efficient distribution channels.
+When a product is ordered from the seller on Amazon’s website the company ships to the product through their incredibly fast and efficient distribution channels.

 Print-on-demand dropshipping is probably the easiest and most hands-off form of selling.
 Essentially, the seller creates a design and uploads it to the dropshipping portal.
 They can then apply it to any of the products the service offers, the most common being t-shirts.
 When a customer orders the product the service prints it and ships it to the customer on your behalf.
 Easy, right?